 Our Community Development programs include:

-Thanks to the generosity of our donors, we supported a total of 47 Living Communities projects in 2018.
-We invite you to read about a selection of them here.
-The latest batch of 2019 projects is described here.
+Thanks to the generosity of our donors, we supported a total of 79 Living Communities projects in 2019, which ranged from neighborhood festivals to community mural painting and a save-our-hospital initiative.
+We invite you to read about some of them here.

 You can read more about the program on the dedicated ViabilityNet 3.0 site.
 We also invite you to read about the participants of the community leaders’ development program here and for interviews with some of these inspiring individuals, click here.

 The Cultural Heritage Fund provided support for projects restoring and preserving small monuments and chapels located throughout the Czech Republic.
 Experts and volunteers worked together to restore these pieces of history and preserve their cultural significance for generations to come.
 In 2017 we folded the Cultural Heritage Fund into our Living Communities program but we invite you to read about the Cultural Heritage Fund 2016 Projects here.